 The College of Communication and Fine Arts (CCFA) was established in 1977.
 Dr. Richard R. Ranta became the founding Dean of the College, which then consisted of the departments of Art, Journalism, Music, and Speech and Drama.
 In 1979, CCFA brought a radio station to the UofM, when WSMS-FM 92, became part of the College.
-The station is now known as The Jazz Lover WUMR-FM 92, a 25,000 watt powerhouse broadcasting beyond the Memphis city limits and streaming online.
+The station is now known as WYXR 91.7 FM, a 25,000 watt powerhouse broadcasting beyond the Memphis city limits and streaming online.

 RICHARD R. RANTA, FOUNDING DEAN OF THE COLLEGE OF COMMUNICATION AND FINE ARTS, BREAKS GROUND FOR THE CFA BUILDING IN 1979.

 Also in 1979, CCFA celebrated the memory of Elvis Presley during its first annual Distinguished Achievement Award for the Creative and Performing Arts.
 The award has honored outstanding Mid-South artists such as Sam Phillips, B.B.
 King, Cybill Shepherd Bobby Blue Bland, Booker T, Carroll Cloar, The MG's, and most recently Willy Bearden.